 The Highway Code has been updated many times since it was first published.
 Road users are required to be aware of any updates and to put them into practice immediately - and, as usual with legal matters, ignorance is no excuse.
 Many of the rules are also clearly set out on the Cuvva website, and we’ve done our best to minimise the legal jargon, making them easy to understand.
 Our Know the Rules section is the place to go for a quick rundown.

-The Highway Code is set to see a range of new updates coming into force on 29th January 2022.
-There will be 8 new rules introduced, and 49 updates to the existing rules.
+The Highway Code saw a range of new updates come into force on 29th January 2022.
+There were eight new rules introduced, and 49 updates to the existing rules.

 The so-called H1 rule is the most significant change to the Highway Code and sets out a hierarchy of road users based on their vulnerability.

 Road users who can do the most harm, such as drivers of large vehicles, have the most responsibility.
 At the other end are pedestrians, particularly the elderly or children, who are more likely to receive an injury in the event of an accident.

 The hierarchy of responsibility, from most vulnerable to most dangerous, is now:

 Pedestrians must also be considerate of other road users, and it is hoped that this rule change will create a “more mutually respectful and considerate culture of safe and effective road use”.

 The H2 rule is designed to introduce clear priorities at junctions between drivers, motorbike riders, horse riders and cyclists.
 The drivers in vehicles that can cause the most harm have a responsibility to reduce the risks they pose to those that are more vulnerable.